ChatGPT for Marketing in 2026

 The Honest Bottom Line

-ChatGPT for digital marketing in 2026 is a competent junior marketer that never sleeps, costs $20 a seat, and will confidently invent a statistic if you let it.
-The teams getting real ROI treat it as exactly that: brief tightly, edit visibly, fact-check ruthlessly, and never let it sign anything in your brand’s name.
+ChatGPT for digital marketing in 2026 is best treated as a drafting and analysis assistant that can still confidently invent a statistic if you let it.
+The teams getting real ROI brief tightly, edit visibly, fact-check ruthlessly, verify current pricing and connector terms, and never let it sign anything in the brand’s name.